-Most bike wheels are made from aluminum or carbon fiber.
-Most bikes will come with aluminum as the standard as carbon fiber wheels are much more expensive.
+Most bike wheels are made from aluminium or carbon fibre.
+Most bikes will come with aluminium as the standard as carbon fibre wheels are much more expensive.

-Typically mountain bikes or gravel bikes (the common types of bikes used for bikepacking) will use aluminum wheels, however, in recent years, carbon fiber wheels have become more common.
+Typically mountain bikes or gravel bikes (the common types of bikes used for bikepacking) will use aluminium wheels, however, in recent years, carbon fibre wheels have become more common.
 This is the result of cheaper manufacturing processes reducing their price while also increasing their durability.

-Typically, aluminum is a tried and trusted material.
+Typically, aluminium is a tried and trusted material.
 It is fairly lightweight, strong enough to withstand a few knocks, and offers excellent braking